 A multi-tenant app is your investment in the future.

-To make the right choice, start slow and implement one of the architectural models in your technical proof of concept to make sure it can work correctly by measuring performance indicators and analyzing critical metrics.
-Then proceed with MVP development to let real tenants test your SaaS app.
+To make the right choice, start slow and implement one of the architectural models in your technical proof of concept to ensure it can work correctly by measuring performance indicators and analyzing critical metrics.
+Then, proceed with MVP development to let real tenants test your SaaS app.
 This data-driven approach may help you optimize development resources and cater to users’ needs.